50 Best Places to Travel in December

 Other highlights of visiting Bethlehem, PA at Christmastime include holiday light displays, historic city tours, and charming local shops.
 (Jim of Uncovering PA)

 If you want to warm up a bit with a tropical winter getaway, look no further than Hawaii.
 Hawaii in December is usually in the low 80s and has wonderful breezes.
-And if you go before the holidays, airfare and hotel rates are pretty reasonable.
+And airfare and hotel rates are pretty reasonable if you go before the holidays.
+Remember that it is one of the most popular holiday destinations, so you must make those reservations early.

 Las Vegas, Nevada

 Las Vegas is one of the best destinations to visit in December for a variety of reasons.
-The crowds are smaller this time of year, so the streets don’t feel as congested as they do during the busier summer months.
+The crowds are smaller, so the streets don’t feel as congested as they do during the busier summer months.
+There are also so many things to do in Las Vegas, it’s impossible to be bored!
+We promise there’s plenty to do, even if you’re visiting Vegas with teens!

 The weather’s also so much nicer in December.
-In July or August, the desert heat can quickly become unbearable, but in the winter, the temperatures average between 50 to 60 degrees Fahrenheit.
+In July or August, the desert heat can quickly become unbearable, but in the winter, the average temperature ranges between 50 to 60 degrees Fahrenheit.

 Marathon Key, Florida